 IPVTL Multiple Bitrate Streaming

-To set up adaptive bitate HLS output, follow instructions in the HLS Guide.
+To set up adaptive bitrate HLS and MPEG-DASH output, follow instructions in HLS Guide and MPEG-DASH Guide.

 Note: Multi-profile encoding consumes more computing resources than single-profile encoding.
 Consider your hardware specifications before enabling this feature.